-Find out where our electricity and communications cables are.
-Even if there are overhead lines in the area there could also be underground cables.
+Even if there are overhead power lines in the area, there could still be underground cables nearby.
 These cables are commonly found in roadside and residential areas and can be easily damaged, causing potential serious injury and power outages.

 Make sure you’re working safely by following these steps